kannibalin/kannibalin.github.io/_past/monki.md

 splashbw: /static/portfolio/monki_big.png
 ---

-During my internship at [Monki](http://www.monki.com/) I learned a lot from the great Monkiworld!
-How to work with campaigns in a global way for example.
-And how to make the campaigns work in real life, not just on paper.
+I worked as an intern (AD trainee) @ [Monki](http://www.monki.com/)´s headoffice the autumn 2014.
+It was a lot of fun and a great experience to be a part of such a big company that still got that wierd awesome twist!